adamdriscoll/youtube/README.md

 ## Issues

 Please file issues if you have any videos you'd like to see featured!
+What do you want to learn?
+What do you think I should mess with?

 ## PRs